Forex Trading Money Management – An EYE OPENING Article

 From this example we can see that even losing 2 out of every 4 trades you can still make very decent profits by effectively utilizing the power of risk to reward ratios.
 For comparison purposes, let’s look at this same example using the 2% per trade risk model:

-Example 2 - Once again, your trading account value is $5,000 but you are now risking 2% per trade: Remember, you have a risk to reward ratio of 1:3 on every trade you take.
+Example 2 – Once again, your trading account value is $5,000 but you are now risking 4% per trade (so that both examples start out with a risk of $200 per trade) : Remember, you have a risk to reward ratio of 1:3 on every trade you take.
 This means you will make 3 times your risk on every trade that hits your target, if you win on only 50% of your trades, you will still make money:

-Now we can see why risking 2% of your account on each trade is not as efficient as the trader using the fixed $ amount.
-Important to note that after 4 trades, risking the same dollar amount per trade and effectively utilizing a risk to reward ratio of 1:3, using fixed $ risk per trade, the first traders account is now up by $800 versus $395.
+Now we can see why risking 4% (or 2% etc) of your account on each trade is not as efficient as the trader using the fixed $ amount.
+Important to note that after 4 trades, risking the same dollar amount per trade and effectively utilizing a risk to reward ratio of 1:3, using fixed $ risk per trade, the first traders account is now up by $800 versus $780 on the %4 risk account.

 In Summary